WDI-SEA/google-shopping-functions/readme.md

 * **input:** json object
 * **returns:** an array of items

-Create a function called `getItems` that simply returns the items array from the google product object.
+Create a function called `getItems`.
+It returns the `items` array from the google product object.

-**Note** all other functions (below) use the return of this function as their input.
+**Note** all other functions (below) use the return of this function (the items array) as their input data.

 ## 2.) getItemsByBrand(items, brand)